Find Affordable College Courses

 Medford, MA

-Tufts University came in at #9 in this year’s edition of the Best Health Professions Schools in the New England Region ranking.
-Located in the large suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.
+Tufts University did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #9 on the list.
+Located in the large suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.

 On average, health professions graduates from Tufts take out $15,250 in student loans while working on their degree.